w3c/cogai/minimalist.md

      number {@module facts; @do get; @id ?num3}, console {@module output; @do log; value ?num3}
 ```
-where the `@id` property is used to bind to the chunks ID.
+where the `@id` property is used to bind to the buffered chunk's ID.

 ## Operations on sets of chunks